 Google Maps Code: P4V3+M9 Palapas el Burro, Baja California Sur

-Playa Tecolote (North Of La Paz)
+Playa Tecolote (North of La Paz)

 Amazing white sand beach just north of La Paz.
 Easy to get to from the city with restaurant and bathroom services once you get to the beach.